What are Policies?

 How to Approve Policies

-- Submit the policy for approval: After drafting or importing a policy, select Submit to begin the approval process.
+Submit the policy for approval: After drafting or importing a policy, select Submit to begin approval.

-- Check status: Once approved, your new policy version will move from Pending Approval to Approved on the Policies page.
+Check status: Once approved, your new policy version will move from Pending Approval to Approved on the Policies page.
+When a policy is approved, Vanta marks the related policy test as “OK” and the approved policy document becomes visible in both your Monitors and Documents views.

 We recommend drafting and approving all policies required for your framework before moving on to the next step.